katieborlie/data-collection-challenge/README.md

  1. Use automated browsing to visit the Mars news site Links to an external site..
 Inspect the page to identify which elements to scrape.

-#### HINT

-  * To identify which elements to scrape, you might want to inspect the page by using Chrome DevTools.
+#### HINT: *To identify which elements to scrape, you might want to inspect the page by using Chrome DevTools.*

  2. Create a Beautiful Soup object and use it to extract text elements from the website.